 Her work has been featured on various national & regional news outlets across Canada.
 She was recognized by Charisma Magazine as one of the worlds top 21 most influential next generation leaders and has been awarded the ANCJ Emerging Leadership Award in Jerusalem.
-She has spoken to Parliamentary Committees and is regarded as a voice on social justice issues both at Parliament and grass roots forums across Canada.
+She has spoken to Parliamentary Committees and has been consulted as a voice on social justice issues both at Parliament and grass roots forums across Canada.

 Licenced Mortgage Broker

 Ben Kennedy has been a community leader in the Etobicoke and Brampton area for decades.
 He has served as a youth advisor, mentor and public speaker.
 He ran for nomination of the Conservative Party of Canada in Brampton in 2018 and is now professionally functioning as a licensed mortgage broker.